tc39/proposal-temporal/polyfill/README.md

 **Polyfill for [Proposal: Temporal](https://github.com/tc39/proposal-temporal)**

-**NOTE:** We encourage you to experiment with the polyfill, but don't use it in production!
+**NOTE: We encourage you to experiment with the polyfill, but don't use it in production!**
-The API may change before the proposal reaches Stage 3, based on feedback from TC39 reviews and implementation in JS engines.
+**The API may change based on feedback from implementers, and the current non-production polyfill is very slow for some operations.**
 Please report bugs in the [issue tracker](https://github.com/tc39/proposal-temporal/issues).

 Please run the polyfill with Node.js 12 or later.